Gabelli School of Business: History

 The Gabelli School of Business was established in 1920 in the Financial District of Lower Manhattan, and is now located on Fordham's Rose Hill campus in the Bronx as well as on the Lincoln Center campus in Manhattan.
 Fordham established itself as a provider of graduate business education in 1969, with the launch of its first master's degree programs at the Lincoln Center campus.
-The undergraduate and graduate business schools were separate entities until 2001 when the University administration made the decision to unify them under one Dean until 2005 when they were again put under separate leadership.
-In 2014 the University administration began a yearlong process of unifying them again with a single identity and one dean.
+The undergraduate and graduate business schools were separate entities until 2001 when the university administration made the decision to unify them under one Dean until 2005 when they were again put under separate leadership.
+In 2014 the university administration began a yearlong process of unifying them again with a single identity and one dean.

 The Graduate School of Business opened in 1969 as part of the redevelopment of Lincoln Center.
-The Graduate School of Business was part of a consortium offering an MBA at Peking University in Beijing China from 1998-2008 and was replaced by Vlerick University.
+The Graduate School of Business was part of a consortium offering an MBA at Peking University in Beijing China from 1998 to 2008 and was replaced by Vlerick University.
 This program, known as BiMBA (Beijing international MBA), was listed by Forbes Magazine as one of the most valuable Chinese programs.